John 12:32 "I will...draw ALL MEN unto me."

 Peter Pett’s Commentary - “‘Will draw all men to myself’.
 MEN OF EVERY TYPE AND RACE will be drawn to Him through the cross. it is therefore apparent that ‘all men’ here must indicate ALL TYPES AND RACES (compare Acts 2:17) This is thus the effectual drawing power of the Father (compare John 6:44 - “No man can come to me, except the Father which hath sent me draw him; andI will raise him up at the last day.”

-Adam Clarke - “I will draw all men unto me - After I shall have died and risen again, by the preaching of my word and the influence of my Spirit, I shall attract and illuminate BOTH JEWS AND GENTILES.
+Adam Clarke (A free willer) - “I will draw all men unto me - After I shall have died and risen again, by the preaching of my word and the influence of my Spirit, I shall attract and illuminate BOTH JEWS AND GENTILES.
 It was one of the peculiar characteristics of the Messiah, that unto him should the gathering of the people be, Genesis 49:10 “unto him shall the gathering of the people be.”
 And probably our Lord refers to the prophecy, Isaiah 11:10 which peculiarly belonged to the Gentiles: “There shall be a root of Jesse which shall stand for an Ensign of the people, to it shall the Gentiles seek, and his rest shall be glorious.”

 The King James Bible is God’s infallible Book, and the doctrine of God’s election of His people before the foundation of the world unto salvation is the truth of Scripture.